scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 | `RT[]`, any reference array type            | `(ref null $ObjectArray)`             |

 Non-nullable variants of the reference types are translated to non-nullable Wasm `ref` types.

+With *custom descriptors*, exact variants are translated to `exact` Wasm heap types.

 ### Nothing